adamkeyser45/Professional-README-Generator/newREADME.md

-  # README Generator!
+  # README Generator

   [![License: MPL 2.0](https://img.shields.io/badge/License-MPL%202.0-brightgreen.svg)](https://opensource.org/licenses/MPL-2.0)

   ## Description

-  This project uses NODE.js to create a README file using nothing but the command line!
+  The README Generator is a program that is run on the command line, using Node.js.
+It asks the user questions to generate a new README.md file.

   ## Table of Contents